cs123tas/projects/brush/README.md

 the smudge brush option in the interface, the color sliders would be greyed out.
-That results in a lot of complexity for something that really makes almost no difference, so we put the brush color into theBrushclass, and expect you to adjust it when the sliders move, whether it’s a constant brush or a smudge brush.
+That results in a lot of complexity for something that really makes almost no difference, so we put the brush color into the Brush class, and expect you to adjust it when the sliders move, whether it’s a constant brush or a smudge brush.
 Adjusting it on the smudge brush has no effect on anything, but at least you can do exactly the same thing no matter what type of brush you have – no